CLGREEN94/McPlaceholder/README.md

 Minecraft Placeholder
 =====================

-Created by xPaw, 2011

 ### Launch parameters
 * `-ip` - IP to listen on (localhost by default)
 * `-port` - Port to launch server on
 * `-motd` - Message displayed in server list (no colors)
 * `-message` - Custom disconnect message (supports colors like &e)

+### License:
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/
+> *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.<br>
+> To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/*